tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I don't recommend reading physical books because usually they're not free, and they're harder to mine from.
-Almost all digital books are free and you can use Yomichan with them, which is a great advantage.
+Almost all digital books are free, and you can use Yomichan with them, which is a great advantage.

 ### What should I be "doing" while actively immersing?